 We are undertaking industry leading research and development to increase the use of safe and reliable vehicle autonomy and artificial intelligence.
 Current focus is in the areas of advanced autonomy and operating over the horizon safely.
-We are working on this both internally and collaboratively with a wide range of defence and commercial technical subject matter experts.
+We are working on this both internally and collaboratively with a wide range of military and commercial technical subject matter experts.

 We have prototyped and tested on real world operations a future proofed and expandable autonomy architecture.
-Elements developed and tested to date include a world model database, risk based route and path planning layers, last response engine, collision regulation compliant collision avoidance behaviours, multiple sensor processing and fusion algorithms, mission specific autonomous behaviours such as vessel interception, following, blocking and an advanced conditionally triggered mission plan framework.
+Elements developed and tested to date include a world model database, risk based route and path planning layers, last response engine, collision regulation compliant collision avoidance behaviors, multiple sensor processing and fusion algorithms, mission specific autonomous behaviors such as vessel interception, following, blocking and an advanced conditionally triggered mission plan framework.

-Planned work in the coming year will include the development of an advanced image processing architecture designed to provide image (video) based obstacle tracking and classification, advanced world model data processing algorithms to model dynamic obstacle behaviour and intent and further refinement of sensor data processing algorithms to cope with a wider range of maritime environments.
+Planned work in the coming year will include the development of an advanced image processing architecture designed to provide image (video) based obstacle tracking and classification, advanced world model data processing algorithms to model dynamic obstacle behavior and intent and further refinement of sensor data processing algorithms to cope with a wider range of maritime environments.

 Defence Maritime Autonomy Surface Testbed (MAST) with Dstl